arjankoning1/talys/README.md

 #### 2. Using the install_talys.bash script:
 ```
 cd talys
-install_talys.bash talys
+install_talys.bash
 ```
+after which you will be prompted for your name, which will appear in the output files.

 The above will produce a *talys* executable in the *talys/bin* directory.
 The compiler and its flags can be set in either *source/Makefile* or in *code_build.bash*.

 ### Memory restrictions:

 For computers with (very) small RAM, or for installation on Windows, the total allocated memory may be too large.
 In that case, edit *A0_talys_mod.f90* in the source directory and reduce the value of the *memorypar* variable.

 ## The TALYS package